robert-phillips33/self-care-center/README.md

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)

-Simply access the application online, or via my github!
-If the app is cloned down from the main branch, it will be fully functional and available to be played with.

-### Preview of App:
-[//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off.)

-(I'm not certain, but my last attempt at including a screenshot may have had something to do with the projects inability to be deployed.
-I'm going to hold off this time until that is figured out.)

-With that being said, I really enjoyed the functionality to delete a message that the user doesn't like.
-The coding process to get there was made much simpler by what I learned in our previous duo project, and getting to flex that a little bit with an even cleaner approach felt really great!

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)